 Fruit and Yogurt Parfaits

-lemon, or piña colada nondairy yogurt (soy or coconut)
+- Two 6- to 8-ounce containers nondairy vanilla yogurt or lemon, or piña colada nondairy yogurt (coconut or other)

-- Two cups fresh fruit (see suggestions, following)
+- 2 cups fresh fruit see suggestions, following

 Fruits and Combinations for Parfaits